BlueByteSystemsInc/PDMShell/src/HELP.md

 ---
 description: Lists commands and opens command documentation.
-title: HELP Command | PDMShell | SOLIDWORKS PDM
+title: help Command | PDMShell | SOLIDWORKS PDM
 ---
-# HELP Command
+# help
 ## Description
 The `help` command lists available commands grouped by category.
 It can also open the documentation page for a specific command.